“A smart girl is nobody’s pushover and nobody’s foe. A smart girl is both sword and smile.”

 Brace for some mild spoiler-y complaining…

-The whole novel hinged on one plot point that I thought was rationally flimsy – the idea that Cassie would doubt the story of why her one-night stand was murdered that was told to her by the FBI, and go to bat for someone she didn’t know, putting her life in danger with the FBI and the Russian government.
-All of that because the victim washed her hair before they had sex.
+The whole novel hinged on one plot point that I thought was rationally flimsy – the idea that Cassie would doubt the story of why her one-night stand was murdered as told to her by the FBI, go to bat for someone she didn’t know and put her life in danger with the FBI and the Russian government – because the victim washed her hair before they had sex.

-I mean putting aside how fucking gross I think that mental picture is, it’s a pretty stupid reason to go hog-wild on behalf of a dead guy.
-I think 9 times out of 10, if the FBI said to you, “that man who you barely know and was murdered was killed by a Russian assassin,” you’d be like, “It’s amazing I’m not dead as well, so peace out.
+Putting aside how fucking gross I think someone romantically washing your hair is, it’s a pretty stupid reason to go hog-wild on behalf of a dead guy.
+I think 9 times out of 10, if the FBI said to you, “that man who you barely knew, was actually murdered by a Russian assassin,” you’d be like, “It’s amazing I’m not dead as well, so peace out!
 Let me move on from this fucking craziness.
 RIP.”

-What you would not do is say, “You know, FBI man?
+What you would not do is say, “You know what, FBI man?
 I think you’re wrong.
 He washed my fucking hair.
 MY HAIR.
 You’ve got this all wrong and I’m going to prove it!”

-But, after learning that her one-time lover was killed by a Russian hit woman with a heart of gold, that’s exactly what she does.
+But, after learning that her one-time lover was killed by a Russian hitwoman with a heart of gold, that’s exactly what Cassie does.

-But she doesn’t do it sober, because, as she will tell you again and again and again and again and again and again and again and again, Cassie loves to drink.
+She doesn’t do it sober, however, because as she will tell you again and again and again and again and again and again and again and again, Cassie loves to drink.
 This bitch is drunk for the entire novel.
 She’s a classic alcoholic who had an alcoholic parent, and quite honestly I don’t care about her reasons.
 Yes, addiction is a disease, and as family and friends, we have to deal with it, not enable it and push for treatment.
 It’s an emotional rollercoaster and it sucks.
 It’s enough to make you drink.

-As a reader, who is not bound by any relation to a fake character that is entirely made up in a fictional tale, I wanted to drop kick her and not deal with her, because who wants to deal with an annoying AF drunk in their leisure time?
+As a reader, who is not bound by any relation to a fake character that is entirely made up in a fictional tale, I wanted to drop kick her and not deal with her, because why would I want to deal with an annoying AF drunk in my leisure time?

 “She knew that most men desired her because she was attractive and she was smart, but also because she was a drunk and she was easy.”